Accrued Revenue: A Practical Guide for SaaS Companies

 Say your company incurs sales commissions or hosting costs related to providing your SaaS service.
 You would record those expenses in the same period as the revenue they helped generate.

-Other Principles to Consider
+Other Essential Revenue Principles

 The accrual principle is a broader concept that encompasses both the revenue recognition and matching principles.
 It states that you should record your transactions when they occur instead of when you and your customer exchange cash.
 This includes recognizing revenue when you have earned it and the incurred expenses.